shamayoga/www-shamayoga/teacher-training/course-content/index.md

 * Varying styles and methods of teaching
 * Teaching Yoga safely
 * Speciality Yoga; an overview (prenatal, therapeutic, kids, seniors)
-* Composing your own home practice
+* Composing your own home practice&nbsp;

+&nbsp;

+&nbsp;

 #### Anatomy and Physiology

-* Practical anatomy relating to your Yoga practice
+* Practical anatomy relating to your Yoga practice&nbsp;
-* Anatomy video presentations followed by group discussion
+* Anatomy video presentations followed by group discussion&nbsp;
 * Preventing and overcoming injuries
 * Physiological effects of the asanas

 <br>Included with the training are online downloadable course notes and two instructional audio albums .<br>The course also often offers the opportunity to share resources, network and participate in our ongoing projects (festivals, books, recordings etc).

+#### Setting Up as a Yoga Teacher

+&nbsp;